El Kal Synagogue: History

-The synagogue was believed to be completely destroyed until 2018 when archaeologists uncovered it's foundations underneath a parking lot and a dilapidated basketball court.
+The synagogue was believed to be completely destroyed until 2018 when archaeologists uncovered its foundations underneath a parking lot and a dilapidated basketball court.

 It is also said that there are remains of an even older synagogue, possibly from the 16th century, underneath the foundations of this building, however this remains unconfirmed.

 Architecture

 The synagogue was a spacious building with unevenly laid stone and thin brick foundations, typical of the time, measuring roughly 20x9 meters which remained unchanged after the first reconstruction and brick floor.
 The original look or the Torah ark, along with the original look and placement of the Bimah (platform) are unknown.
 The reconstruction in the late 18th century added the apse at the southern side which featured the Torah ark and expanded the building size to around 36x9 meters.
-It added an expansion to the northern part.
+It added an extension to the northern part.
 The final reconstruction, which was finished in 1819, featured redesigning and refurbishing the synagogue's interior, among other things.
 Afterwards, the synagogue remained mostly unchanged until its aforementioned demolition in the 1950s.